nushell/rfcs/README.md

 In general, once accepted, RFCs should not be substantially changed.
 Only very minor changes should be submitted as amendments.
 More substantial changes should be new RFCs, with a note added to the original RFC.
-Exactly what counts as a "very minor change" is up to the team to decide.
+What exactly counts as a "very minor change" is up to the team to decide.